 I shrug and stare at the path ahead.
 The stones are beaten down into the ground after years and years of use, trampling by thousands of different feet.
-The sandy underneath comes up between the cracks and fills them tight.
-It’s a natural caulking.
+The sandy under-layer comes up between the cracks and fills them tight.
+It's a natural caulking.

 We come to a bridge, twenty feet over a small river and planks constantly damp and creaking.
 It's dead secure, inch thick metal bolts keeping it from crashing down.

 Justin insisted it was safe before I'd step foot out onto the crossing.